 Limited English Proficiency (LEP): The PHA will utilize bilingual staff or access people who speak languages other than English when assisting LEP clients.
 The City has contracted vendors that provide interpreting services in a wide variety of languages, as well as services forhearing and vision related services.
-A City-wide policy is currently being developed to addressLEP issues.
-The PHA has developed an in-house policy which is in compliance with Federal and City requirements.
+The PHA has developed an in-house policy which is in compliance with Federal and City requirements please see Chapter 2.

-3. Making Buildings and Communications that Facilitate Applications and Service Delivery Accessible to Persons with Disabilities
+Making Buildings and Communications that Facilitate Applications and Service Delivery Accessible to Persons with Disabilities